 What should we call these?
 Truffles, date balls, energy bites, energy balls, fudge?
 They'll answer to any name.
 You just need to try them!
 They're sweet, indulgent and chocolatey.

-These are an easy make-ahead sweet treat for a party, to take to someone's house, for post-partum snacks or on the go energy.
+These are an easy make-ahead sweet treat to keep in the freezer, take to a party, for post-partum snacks or on-the-go energy.

-- Medjool dates - Look for dried Medjool dates, which are often softer and more tender than other varieties.
+- Medjool dates - Look for dried Medjool dates, which are often softer and more tender than other varieties, like deglets.
 Be sure to remove the pit from the dates before adding them to the food processor.
-Date pits are very hard and non edible.
-They must be removed before working with them.
+Date pits are very hard and inedible.
+They must be removed before working with them!
+Remove any little hard stem at the end of the date also.

 - Shredded coconut - Use the smallest shredded coconut you can find, preferably fine desiccated coconut used for making macaroons.
-This will make the energy bites smoother in texture.
-I do not recommend using coconut "chips" for this recipe.
+This will make the date balls smoother in texture.
+Stay away from using coconut "chips" for this recipe.
+They're way too big.

-- Dark chocolate - Look for a dark chocolate that has no milk products in it, so that it is vegan.
+- Dark chocolate - Look for a dark chocolate that has no milk products in it, so that it is vegan and dairy-free.
 This recipe is great for using up the last square or two of a chocolate bar you have in the freezer.

-- Almond extract - The almond extract makes these energy bites taste like chocolate coconut fudge bites to me.
-They are not as intensely sweet as the traditional fudge I made with my family growing up, but they tick all the boxes and I prefer them, since they are naturally sweetened.
+- Almond extract - The almond extract makes these taste like fudge to me!
+They are not as intensely sweet as the traditional fudge I made with my family growing up, but they tick all the boxes and actually I prefer them, since they're naturally sweetened.

 📋 Substitutions and variations